 In most cases, larger homes with more radiators and more bathrooms will need a larger heat output than smaller ones.

-But once you know which type and size you need you can use the boilers' energy efficiency ratings to refine your choice of boiler and pick the most efficient one.
+Once you know which type and size you need, you can use the boilers' energy efficiency ratings to refine your choice of boiler and pick the most efficient one.

 ErP energy rating